zinggAI/zingg/README.md

 ![# Zingg - Data Mastering At Scale with ML](/assets/dataMastering.png)

-Besides the probabilistic matching, also known as fuzzy matching, Zingg also does deterministic matching, which is useful in identity resolution and householding applications
+Besides probabilistic matching, also known as fuzzy matching, Zingg also does deterministic matching, which is useful in identity resolution and householding applications.

 ![#Zingg Detereministic Matching](/assets/deterministicMatching.png)

 ## Why Zingg

 Zingg is an ML based tool for entity resolution.
-The following features set Zingg apart from other tools and libraries
+The following features set Zingg apart from other tools and libraries:
 - Ability to handle any entity like customer, patient, supplier, product etc
 - Ability to connect to [disparate data sources](https://docs.zingg.ai/zingg/connectors).
 Local and cloud file systems in any format, enterprise applications and relational, NoSQL and cloud databases and warehouses
 - Ability to scale to large volumes of data.
 [See why this is important](https://docs.zingg.ai/zingg/zmodels/) and [Zingg performance numbers](https://docs.zingg.ai/zingg/stepbystep/hardwaresizing)